 Global transaction identifiers were added to MySQL Replication for the purpose of simplifying in general management of the replication data flow and of failover activities in particular.
 Each identifier uniquely identifies a set of binary log events that together make up a transaction.
 GTIDs play a key role in applying changes to the database: the server automatically skips any transaction having an identifier which the server recognizes as one that it has processed before.
 This behavior is critical for automatic replication positioning and correct failover.

 Simple replication.
-The easiest way to reproduce all identifiers and transactions on a new server is to make the new server into the slave of a master that has the entire execution history, and enable global transaction identifiers on both servers.
-See Section 18.104.22.168, “Setting Up Replication Using GTIDs”, for more information.
+The easiest way to reproduce all identifiers and transactions on a new server is to make the new server into the replica of a source that has the entire execution history, and enable global transaction identifiers on both servers.
+See Section 126.96.36.199, “Setting Up Replication Using GTIDs”, for more information.

-Copying data and transactions to the slave.
-Executing the entire transaction history can be time-consuming when the source server has processed a large number of transactions previously, and this can represent a major bottleneck when setting up a new replication slave.
-To eliminate this requirement, a snapshot of the data set, the binary logs and the global transaction information the source server contains can be imported to the new slave.
-The source server can be either the master or the slave, but you must ensure that the source has processed all required transactions before copying the data.
+Copying data and transactions to the replica.
+Executing the entire transaction history can be time-consuming when the source server has processed a large number of transactions previously, and this can represent a major bottleneck when setting up a new replica.
+To eliminate this requirement, a snapshot of the data set, the binary logs and the global transaction information the source server contains can be imported to the new replica.
+The server where the snapshot is taken can be either the source or one of its replicas, but you must ensure that the server has processed all required transactions before copying the data.

 - Data Set